notsag-dev/tricks-htb/README.md

 Use `post/multi/recon/local_exploit_suggester` after a non-admin meterpreter session is created in order to get suggestions on which exploits could be executed next.

 ### DNS
 DNS servers are added to `/etc/resolv.conf`.
 It may be useful for when the server just accepts requests when host equals to _machineName.htb_.
-Otherwise the same could be achieved using the hosts file `/etc/hosts`.
+Otherwise the same could be achieved by adding an entry to the file `/etc/hosts`.